 Each team has a home territory, either Wean or Doherty.
 All other spaces

-excluding Scott Hall (outside, Newell Simon, etc.) are neutral.
-Certain areas
+(outside, Scott Hall, Newell Simon, etc.) are neutral.
+Certain areas (labs,

-(labs, clusters, Scott Hall, any normally inaccessible or restricted areas) are
+clusters, any normally inaccessible or restricted areas) are forbidden

 A player is in a team's territory if any part of their body is in the team's